-This tips might also be useful to those users who use an old computer with Windows Vista.
-My Vista installation is using about 430 megabytes of Ram in default state with only one instance of Internet Explorer 7 running as well.
-The following paragraphs contain a list of changes that I made and their effect on the system.
+The tips may also be useful to users who happen to run Windows Vista on old computer systems which may just meet the minimum system requirements to run the operating system.My Vista installation is using about 430 megabytes of Ram in default state with only one instance of Internet Explorer 7 running as well.
+The following guide offers a list of changes that I made and their effect on the system.

-- Disabling the Sidebar
+• Disabled the Sidebar

-- Changing the Design to Windows Classic
+• Changed the theme to Windows Classic

-- Disabling the Windows Firewall and Bitdefender
+• Disabled Windows Firewall and Bitdefender

 Those changes alone dropped the ram usage by 60 megabytes to 370 with one Internet Explorer window open.
 There are many settings that can still be tweaked to gain even more performance, for instance removing unnecessary services and indexing.
 I will take a look at those in the coming days.

-The question of course remains why you would like to change to Vista if you disable everything “new” that Vista offers.
+The question of course remains why you would like to change to Vista if you disable anything "new" that Vista offers.
 I personally think that it introduces lots of gimmicks that freeware on XP offered for years.
 And if it is security that you want you should take a look at Linux instead.

 omg :|